Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Discussion

 \section{Discussion}

-We study the development of two mechanisms that appear central to word-level translation: token-level copying \cite{feucht2025the}, and translation via shared concept spaces \cite{wendler-etal-2024-llamas}, identifying two learning phases that characterize the evolution and interplay of these mechanisms: Phase I, in which token-level copying is learned, Phase II, in which generalizing mechanisms develop and copying is deprioritized (\cref{sec:learning-phases}).
+We study the development of two mechanisms that appear central to \wlt: token-level copying \cite{feucht2025the}, and a generalizing mechanism implementing shared concept spaces \cite{wendler-etal-2024-llamas}.
+Through behavioral analysis of our model, we identify two learning phases characterizing the evolution and interplay of these mechanisms: Phase I, in which token-level copying is learned, Phase II, in which generalizing mechanisms develop and copying is deprioritized (\cref{sec:learning-phases}).
+We investigate and corroborate these phases through two complementary interpretability methods (\cref{sec:interp}).

-We find that the copying mechanism is a strong early strategy, developing in parallel with basic linguistic capabilities.
-The copy-promoting mechanism established in Phase I persists throughout training, becoming more targeted.
-It is increasingly deprioritized as the model develops translation capabilities\textemdash the model's reduced reliance on copying coincides with the development of generalizing mechanisms.
-Later training gains from the lower layers of the model reflect refinement of the copy mechanism throughout training as the model copies more selectively (\cref{sec:copy-heuristic}).
+We find that the copying mechanism dominates in early training, and develops in parallel with basic linguistic capabilities.
+The copy-promoting mechanism established in Phase I persists throughout training, becoming more targeted (\cref{sec:copy-heuristic}).

-Surprisingly, the generalizing mechanisms enabling translation develop by the halfway point of our pretraining.
-Through our layer-swapping experiments, we discover that the intermediate layers alone enable translation, but the bottom and intermediate layers together are needed to deprioritize erroneous copying (\cref{sec:translation}).
+Surprisingly, the generalizing mechanisms enabling translation without token overlap are largely developed by the halfway point of our pretraining.
+Through our layer-swapping experiments, we discover that the final bottom and top layers enable translation at this point (\cref{sec:generalizing}).
+This connects to prior work which finds that shared spaces develop even before the model has learned to successfully use them to translate \cite{koerner2026meaningsmeetinvestigatingemergence}.

-A natural question is what drives the development of these generalizing mechanisms.
-As a first probe, we ask whether simple distributional features of our pretraining data predict when a word is first correctly translated: source and target word frequency, and their co-occurrence.
-However, these features collectively explain less than $9\%$ of the variance, suggesting that surface statistics are poor proxies for the underlying translation signal (see \cref{sec:data-analysis} for details).
-We hypothesize that incidental parallel data play a more important role \cite{briakou-etal-2023-searching}, as supported by the simulated parallel data studied through ExPLAIND (\cref{fig:parallel_on_copy_explaind}), but leave systematic investigation to future work.
+How do these two mechanisms interplay?
+We find that the final bottom and intermediate layers together deprioritize erroneous copying (\cref{sec:interplay}).
+Furthermore, we observe through the logit lens that valid translations with partial or full token overlap are increasingly downranked in the upper layers during Phase II, even though the model ultimately prefers these outputs.
+Importantly, we do not observe this downranking for translations without token overlap (see Appendix \cref{fig:app_over_time_token_groups}).
+Taken together, we hypothesize that generalizing mechanisms help suppress erroneous copying.